DawnPaladin/handbook/mediawiki.md

 [[Double square brackets]] are a link to an internal page.
 To change the link text, write `[[page name|link text]]`.

 [Single square brackets] are a link to an external page.
+To change the link text, write `[URL link text]`.

 # Tables